Technology

 Primary use cases

-Self-hosted S3-compatible storage for data lakes, MinIO replacement for organizations concerned about licensing, high-performance object storage for AI/ML pipelines.
+Drop-in MinIO replacement, self-hosted S3-compatible storage for data lakes, organizations needing long-term licensing predictability, high-performance object storage for AI/ML pipelines.